-SECTION 3 We will consider your request for payment and say yes or no Section 3.1 We check to see whether we should cover the service or drug
+SECTION 3 We will consider your request for payment and say yes or no Section 3.1 We check to see whether we should cover the service or drug and how much we owe

 When we receive your request for payment, we will let you know if we need any additional information from you.
 Otherwise, we will consider your request and make a coverage decision.